Skip to content

 4. Traceability pressure

-All three frameworks reward stronger links between products, suppliers, batches, and supporting documents.
+Together, they reward stronger links between products, suppliers, batches, and supporting documents, even if each framework does so for different reasons.

 5. Cross-functional governance